andrija-djurovic/PDtoolkit/README.md

-modeling tasks such as: imputations, monotonic binning of numeric risk factors, binning of categorical risk factors, weights of evidence (WoE) and information value (IV) calculations, WoE coding (replacement of risk factors modalities with WoE values), risk factor clustering, area under curve (AUC) calculation and others.</br> Beside mentioned features, set of validation functions are available (homogeneity, heterogeneity as well as discriminatory and predictive power testing).
+modeling tasks such as: imputations, monotonic binning of numeric risk factors, binning of categorical risk factors, weights of evidence (WoE) and information value (IV) calculations, WoE coding (replacement of risk factors' modalities with WoE values), risk factor clustering, area under curve (AUC) calculation and others.</br> Beside mentioned features, set of validation functions are available (homogeneity, heterogeneity as well as discriminatory and predictive power testing).